travis-ci/docs-travis-ci-com/blog/_posts/2013-11-18-xcode-5-now-available-for-mac-ios-builds.md

 Happy shipping!

-Please not that RubyMotion is currently not available on the Mac environment, we're working on bringing it back.
+Please note that RubyMotion is currently not available on the Mac environment, we're working on bringing it back.
 Sorry for the inconvenience.
 When the Mac environment has been updated, RubyMotion will be available in the currently latest version.